Sandhya-devops-practice/azure-capstone-project/README.md

 ## 📌 Project Overview

-This project demonstrates a complete end-to-end cloud web application deployed on **Microsoft Azure** using multiple services like:
+In this project, I built and deployed a cloud-based web application on **Microsoft Azure** using multiple services:

 - Flask Web Application
 - Azure Virtual Machines
 - Azure Virtual Networks (VNets)
 - VNet Peering
 - Azure Blob Storage
-- Application Gateway (Multi-region)
+- Application Gateway (Multi-region setup)
 - Traffic Manager (Global Load Balancing)

-The system supports:
+### 🎯 Key Features
 - Home page and Upload page hosted on VMs
-- File upload to Azure Blob Storage
+- File upload functionality to Azure Blob Storage
-- High availability using multi-region deployment
+- High availability using multi-region architecture
-- Global routing using Traffic Manager
+- Global traffic routing using Azure Traffic Manager

 ---

 ## 🧠 Challenges Faced

-- Initially faced issues while running the Flask application because Flask was not installed on the VM.
-This caused import errors when executing `app.py`.
+- Initially, the Flask application was not running because Flask was not installed on the VM, which caused import errors while executing `app.py`.
-- Encountered Python `.py` runtime errors due to missing dependencies and incorrect configuration in `config.py`.
+- Faced Python runtime issues due to missing dependencies and incorrect configuration in `config.py`.
-- Resolved these issues by installing required packages and verifying the application setup before running the server.
+- Resolved these issues by installing required dependencies and validating configuration before running the application successfully.

 ---